liftoffcli/liftoff/README.md

 order, placement of template files, etc. And remember that these groups will be mimicked on disk as well.

+You can also create your own templates, or override the defaults by adding them to `~/.liftoff/templates` or `./.liftoff/templates`.
+Liftoff will use the same fallback order when looking for templates as it does for the `.liftoffrc`.

+These files (and filenames) will be parsed with `ERB`, using the values provided at run time (or the default values from a `liftoffrc`).

-There are a few template files available to you:
+There are a few default template files available to you:

 - [`<%= prefix %>AppDelegate.h`](https://github.com/thoughtbot/liftoff/blob/master/templates/%3C%25%3D%20prefix%20%25%3EAppDelegate.h)
 - [`<%= prefix %>AppDelegate.m`](https://github.com/thoughtbot/liftoff/blob/master/templates/%3C%25%3D%20prefix%20%25%3EAppDelegate.m)